ajbanjara/Wireshark/Protobuf.md

 ![udp_port_message_type_settings](uploads/f0817682ec00a3d47130fcce330c8c70/udp_port_message_type_settings.png)
 >Note, The field of 'UDP ports' might be a range, for example, "8127,8200-8300,9127".

-Then, you can find the parsed Protobuf details on open the sample capture file [protobuf_udp_addressbook.pcapng](uploads/f41df2a5b4c029020ed83beb8b298644/protobuf_udp_addressbook.pcapng) on the [SampleCaptures page](/SampleCaptures) with Wireshark:
+Then, you can find the parsed Protobuf details on open the sample capture file [protobuf_udp_addressbook.pcapng](uploads/e2b98423e5f0dc85e0b1228ebbd044e2/protobuf_udp_addressbook.pcapng) on the [SampleCaptures page](/SampleCaptures) with Wireshark:
 ![protobuf_udp_by_mapping](uploads/e8c53f0801fb1490a50ad7844b6c5aa7/protobuf_udp_by_mapping.png)

 Another way to parse Protobuf UDP packets is to write a simple script with Lua to create a dissector for each root message type, that allows you to use "Decode as..." feature on UDP packets.
 This method will be introduced in the next section.

 ### Write your own Protobuf UDP or TCP dissectors

-If the root message type of a Protouf UDP and TCP protocol is the `'tutorial.AddressBook'` in `addressbook.proto`, and the whole payload of an UDP package is a `'tutorial.AddressBook'` message, and each message of the protocol over TCP is a `'tutorial.AddressBook'` message prefixed by 4 bytes length in big-endian ([4bytes length][a message][4bytes length][a message]...), then you can put following file named `'create_protobuf_dissector.lua'` in your 'plugins' subdirectory of 'Personal configuration' directory:
+If the root message type of a Protobuf UDP and TCP protocol is the `'tutorial.AddressBook'` in `addressbook.proto`, and the whole payload of an UDP package is a `'tutorial.AddressBook'` message, and each message of the protocol over TCP is a `'tutorial.AddressBook'` message prefixed by 4 bytes length in big-endian ([4bytes length][a message][4bytes length][a message]...), then you can put following file named `'create_protobuf_dissector.lua'` in your 'plugins' subdirectory of 'Personal configuration' directory:
 ```lua
 do
     local protobuf_dissector = Dissector.get("protobuf")